sasabosnic/rgz/ref/dba.md

 It's a great pleasure to work with Roman.
-He demonstrates exceptional dedication, engagement, and professionalism regardless of tasks and circustances.
+He demonstrates exceptional dedication, engagement, and professionalism regardless of tasks and circumstances.

-In recent years we mostly keep in touch online as we both move from city to city and usually we are few hour flight apart.
+In recent years we mostly keep in touch online as we both move from city to city and usually we are few hours flight apart.

 You can reach me via email.